-- In August 2009, Yuchai reached an agreement with Jirui United Heavy Industry Co., Ltd. ("Jirui United"), a joint venture of China International Marine Containers Group Ltd, Chery Automobile Co., Ltd. and Shenzhen City Jiusi Investment Management Co., Ltd. to establish Y & C Engine Co., Ltd. to produce heavy-duty vehicle engines with the displacement range from 10.5L to 14L.
+In August 2009, Yuchai reached an agreement with Jirui United Heavy Industry Co., Ltd. ("Jirui United"), a joint venture of China International Marine Containers Group Ltd, Chery Automobile Co., Ltd. and Shenzhen City Jiusi Investment Management Co., Ltd. to establish Y & C Engine Co., Ltd. to produce heavy-duty vehicle engines with the displacement range from 10.5L to 14L.
 The key focus of Y & C Engine Co., Ltd. is the production of YC6K diesel engines.
-Production commenced in December 2010. - On April 9, 2015, we announced that Yuchai had entered into an agreement to form a new joint venture, YC Europe Co., Ltd. ("YC Europe"), in Hong Kong with Shentou Investments (Hong Kong) Limited ("Shentou") and one partner with extensive engine distribution experience with familiarity with the markets in Europe.
-YC Europe will establish a wholly-owned subsidiary, YC Europe (Germany) GmbH ("YC Germany"), based in Germany to market off-road engines (excluding marine engines) in Europe.
-YC Europe and YC Germany will establish a sales network and develop distribution programs to exclusively sell Yuchai's off-road diesel and gas engines (excluding marine engines) and spare parts throughout Europe, as well as provide services in engine related areas.
-The registered capital of YC Europe is 3.0 million Euro and Shentou and Yuchai's shareholding in YC Europe will be 57.5% and 35% respectively with the other partner taking the remaining 7.5% equity interest. - On February 19, 2016, we announced that Yuchai had entered into an agreement with MTU Friedrichshafen GmbH ("MTU") to set up a 50-50 joint venture for the production, under license from MTU, of MTU diesel engines in China.
-The joint venture will be based at Yuchai's primary manufacturing facilities in Yulin and is expected to begin production in 2017.
-The joint venture will produce MTU Series 4000 diesel engines compliant with Tier 3 emission standards and power outputs ranging from 1400 to 3490 kW, primarily for the Chinese off-highway market, in particular for power generation and oil and gas applications.
-The establishment of the joint venture is subject to the fulfilment of certain conditions including but not limited to approvals by the relevant authorities.
+Production commenced in December 2010.

+• On February 19, 2016, we announced that Yuchai had entered into an agreement with MTU Friedrichshafen GmbH ("MTU"). a subsidiary of Rolls-Royce Power Systems, to set up a 50-50 joint venture, for the production, under license from MTU, of MTU diesel engines in China.
+The joint venture entity, MTU Yuchai Power Company Limited, was incorporated on January 18, 2017 and is based at Yuchai's primary manufacturing facilities in Yulin and is expected to begin production in 2018.
+The joint venture will produce MTU Series 4000 diesel engines compliant with Tier-3 emission standards and power outputs ranging from 1,400 to 3,490 kW, primarily for the Chinese off-highway market, in particular for power generation and oil and gas applications.

 In April 2007, Yuchai entered into an Equity Joint Venture Agreement with Zhejiang Geely Holding Group Co., Ltd ("Geely") and Zhejiang Yinlun Machinery Company Limited to form two joint venture companies for the development, production and sale of the 4Y20 diesel engine and parts for passenger vehicles.
 In May 2012, Yuchai exited one joint venture in Zhejiang Province and increased its stake in the second joint venture in Jining, Shandong Province ("Jining Yuchai") through a share swap agreement that gave Yuchai a 70% shareholding in Jining Yuchai, with Geely maintaining its 30% shareholding.
 In September 2014, Yuchai divested its entire 70% shareholding in Jining Yuchai.
 However, Yuchai consolidates Jining Yuchai as a result of various contractual arrangements that allow Yuchai to exercise effective control over Jining Yuchai.
 See Note 3.1 to the accompanying consolidated financial statements in Item 18.
 We may be unable to treat Jining Yuchai as a consolidated entity if our various contractual arrangements are terminated or expire without being renewed.
 In addition, these arrangements may not be as effective in providing control over Jining Yuchai and its equity holders as direct equity ownership.
 The technology for the 4Y20 diesel engine is entirely owned by Jining Yuchai.
-In 2014, we recorded an impairment loss of Rmb 60 million on the intellectual property relating to the 4Y20 technology for the year ended December 31, 2014.
-In 2015, we recorded a further impairment loss of Rmb 26.7 million.
+In 2014, we recorded an impairment loss of RMB 60 million on the intellectual property relating to the 4Y20 technology for the year ended December 31, 2014.
+In 2015, we recorded a further impairment loss of RMB 26.7 million.
+No further impairment was recorded in 2016 and as of December 31, 2016, the accumulated impairment loss recorded on the intellectual property relating to the 4Y20 technology was RMB 86.7 million.
 See "Item 5.
-Impairment of long-lived assets, including goodwill and intangible assets".
+Impairment of long-lived assets, including goodwill and intangible assets."
 Any adverse developments with respect to Jining Yuchai or our inability to consolidate Jining Yuchai could adversely affect our business, financial condition and results of operations.